Diving into Ethereum’s world state

 Let’s start at the beginning.
 As with all other blockchains, the Ethereum blockchain begins life at its own genesis block.
 From this point (genesis state at block 0) onward, activities such as transactions, contracts and mining will continually change the state of the Ethereum blockchain.
 In Ethereum, an example of this would be an account balance (stored in the state trie) which changes every time a transaction, in relation to that account, takes place.

-Importantly, data such as account balances are not stored directly in the blocks of the Ethereum blockchain.
-Only the root node hashes of the transaction trie, state trie and receipts trie are stored directly in the blockchain.
+Importantly, data such as account balances are not stored directly in the block headers of the Ethereum blockchain.
+Only the root node hashes of the transaction trie, state trie and receipts trie are stored directly in the block headers.
 This is illustrated in the diagram below.

-You will also notice, from the above diagram, that the root node hash of the storage trie (where all of the smart contract data is kept) actually points to the state trie, which in turn points to the blockchain.
+You will also notice, from the above diagram, that the root node hash of the storage trie (where all of the smart contract data is kept) actually points to the state trie, which in turn is hashed and stored in the block header.
 We will zoom in and cover all of this in more detail soon.

 There are two vastly different types of data in Ethereum; permanent data and ephemeral data.
 An example of permanent data would be a transaction.
 Once a transaction has been fully confirmed, it is recorded in the transaction trie; it is never altered.
 An example of ephemeral data would be the balance of a particular Ethereum account address.
 The balance of an account address is stored in the state trie and is altered whenever transactions against that particular account occur.
 It makes sense that permanent data, like mined transactions, and ephemeral data, like account balances, should be stored separately.
 Ethereum uses trie data structures (as broadly outlined above), to manage data.
 Here is a quick overview on tries.